Peer-Learning means learning between cities as equals!

 Key objectives of Peer-Learning

-Transferring knowledge, skills and experience from one municipality to another
+Transferring knowledge, skills and experience from one Local and Regional Government to another

 Providing technical assistance to solve specific municipal challenges